php-dev-br/laravel-doc-pt-br/migrations.md

     Schema::disableForeignKeyConstraints();

 > {note} SQLite disables foreign key constraints by default.
 When using SQLite, make sure to [enable foreign key support](database.md#configuration) in your database configuration before attempting to create them in your migrations.
-In addition, SQLite only supports foreign keys upon creation of the table and [not when tables are altered](https://www.sqlite.org/omitted.html).